AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >title="Learn how to design your email content"
 >abstract="Learn how to use the Email Designer."

-In this use case, we will use a predefined template to design our email.
+In this use case, you use a predefined template to design our email.

-are going to design the email using a predefined template.
-Detailed instructions on configurinhg email content are available in [this section](../content/edit-content.md).
+Detailed instructions on how to configure the email content are available in [this section](../content/edit-content.md).

 1. To start creating the email content, click the **[!UICONTROL Edit content]** button.

-   This will bring you to a dedicated interface where you can configure the email content and design it using the Email Designer.
+   This brings you to a dedicated interface where you can configure the email content and design it using the Email Designer.

     ![](assets/edit-content.png)

-1. Type the subject line of your email and personalize it using the Expression Editor.
+1. Enter the subject line of your email and personalize it using the Expression Editor.
 [Learn how to personalize your content](../personalization/personalize.md)

     ![](assets/subject-line.png)

 1. To design the body of the email, click the **[!UICONTROL Edit email body]** button.

     Choose the method to use to create your email content.
-In this example, we will use a predefined design template.
+In this example, use a predefined design template.

     ![](assets/select-template.png)